derekvanderven/agi/README.md

 ---

+*** Note: This 291-page blueprint is the final version.
+No future updates, revisions, or additions will be made.***

 ## Overview
 This blueprint outlines the first publicly disclosed AGI architecture to integrate visual thought simulation, mnemonic-symbolic memory encoding, and internal contradiction resolution as core cognitive functions.